campus-experts/spring-2017/communities/citytechsocfall/community-assessment.md

 - Are they trying to ramp-up to get a job?
 Members on from the Computer Science course do sometimes use the community to learn more about roles in tech and ask questions from older members.
 - Are they passionate about developing, regardless of their major?
-The students that we see from non CS degrees tend to be more passionate about developing whereas some of our CS students fail to make the distiction between coursework and working on their own projects and do sometimes see developing as a chore.
+The students that we see from non CS degrees tend to be more passionate about developing whereas some of our CS students fail to make the distinction between coursework and working on their own projects and do sometimes see developing as a chore.
 - What activities and goals can you set for your community based on their existing goals?
 We are looking into working on a project together as a community, whether it be a website or game.
 This will be inviting to members who want to develop more as well as CS students who want to work on their portfolio.